blokks/legacy-docs/docs outline.md

 ## Change colors

-You can change any color of the embed 💅 The prefered and easiest way to apply your own styling is to use CSS custom properties, or CSS variables.
+You can change any color used in the embed.
+The prefered and easiest way to apply your own styling is to use CSS custom properties, or CSS variables.
 [Custom properties are supported by all modern browsers](http://configure/browsersupport).

 The syntax for custom properties is straightforward: